These vegan chocolate truffle squares are smooth and intensely chocolatey.

 I’ll admit it, I’m a sucker for a good chocolate tart, a silky pot de crème, a rich chocolate fudge slice, and I’d give everything a good dip in it if given a chance.
 So I suppose it comes as no surprise that I’d be swooning over chocolate truffles, but let me tell you, these are no ordinary truffles!

-You see there isn’t an ounce of cream of any sort in sight in these chocolate truffles, just chocolate and water.
+There isn’t an ounce of cream of any sort in sight in these chocolate truffles, just chocolate and water.
 What you’re left with is a truffle with a bold, clean flavor and a velvety texture akin to a thick mousse.

 If this sounds familiar to you then you’ve probably heard of Hervé This and his famous Chocolate Chantilly.
 He created the technique of melting and whipping chocolate and water together to create a light and airy dessert that’s probably the easiest mousse you’ll ever make.